-- NHS Wirral have started a drop-in services for patients that are suffering from neurological (nerve) conditions, and their families based at Parkfield Medical Centre.
-Please contact your GP Practice Manager for more details. - Health Trainers will be based at a variety of community locations across the area over the next few weeks to carry out Health Checks on those aged 40 74, as part of the NHS Health Check programme.
+- The Voice of Wallasey (VoW) forum which meets monthly includes a representative from every practice in Wallasey and provides an opportunity for residents to hear about what is going on with healthcare in the area.
+Residents can access their rep via their GP practice manager.
+VoW will shortly be distributing their own confidential questionnaire in surgeries asking patients about health services in Wallasey. - Victoria Central Health Centre (VCHC) have just started an Age-Related Macular Degeneration (AMD) clinic.
+This is a support/drop in for patients with what can be a disabling eye disease of sudden onset.
+This venture has been jointly organised by NHS Wirral, Royal National Institute for the Blind (RNIB) and Som Prasad, an eye Surgeon at Arrowe Park Hospital.
+For more information please contact VCHC reception. - Health Trainers will be based at a variety of community locations across the area over the next few weeks to carry out Health Checks on those aged 40 - 74, as part of the NHS Health Check programme.
 This is like a Health 'MOT', and patients will receive advice on reducing their risk of developing conditions such as Heart Disease and Diabetes.
 Please contact your GP Practice Manager for more details. - NHS Wirral is encouraging patients and the public to provide feedback about peoples experiences of local health services through the Have Your Say service.
+To play your part you can free phone 0800 085 1547, write to HaveYourSay, Freepost or visit www.wirral.nhs.uk

+Listen Up

-To play your part you can free phone 0800 085 1547, write to HaveYourSay, Freepost or visit www.wirral.nhs.uk - Listen Up Our communications and engagement team are always on the look out for innovative ways of getting our health messages across.
+Our communications and engagement team are always on the look out for innovative ways of getting our health messages across.
 And what better than to host our very own radio programme!